akornatskyy/wheezy.web/doc/tutorial.rst

         'message': [required, length(min=5, max=512)],
     })

-For the complete list of validation rules available please refer to `wheezy.validation`_ documentation.
+For the complete list of validation rules available, please refer to `wheezy.validation`_ documentation.

 Database